FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 and magnitude of loss ratio if nonzero.

-The offered load selection strategy used implies zero loss measurements can be gleamed from the graph by looking at offered load points.
+The offered load selection strategy used implies zero loss measurements can be gleaned from the graph by looking at offered load points.
 When the points move up farther from lower estimate, it means the previous measurement had zero loss.
 After non-zero loss, the offered load starts again right between (the previous values of)